bgirten/ReactContextExperiments/README.md

-# stupid React Context experiments Part 1
+# clever React Context experiments Part 1
 This experiment uses React 16.6, TypeScript 3+, and the new Context API.
 The purpose of this experiment is to use the new Context API to manage state changes without Redux or "prop drilling".